 COVID has certainly thrown a wrench into these procedures.
 Here’s what you need to know:

-You only get two options to choose from.
-You can get location preference, and the housing office will consider requests for a yard or other reasonable needs.
+Ever since COVID, the new procedures are two housing options to choose from.
+You can ask for a location preference, and the housing office will consider requests for a yard or other reasonable needs.

-Then they may do a video tour of your first option.
-The benefit of this: if you agree, you’ll have a home that you can move into much sooner than before!
+The benefit of this: if you agree to an option, you’ll have a home that you can move into much sooner than before!

 Second Step: Choosing a Place to Live